Michigan State University

 IV.
 Award Payments

-2. The Graduate Fellowship/Traineeship Appointment/Amendment Form (see exhibit 23–A) is used to disburse awards to students.
+2. The eGraduate Fellowship Application is used to disburse awards to students.
 The AWARD section of the form allows for disbursal of funds in coordination with the Disbursement Module in the Student Information System.
 There are two methods to disburse funds to students in the Student Information System.
 These methods are called Fixed Dollar Amount and Percent of Charges to Pay.
 The Fixed Dollar Amount option will credit the student's account with the amount as indicated on the fellowship form.

-The options of Percent of Tuition Charges to Pay and Percent of Fees to Pay are called Charge Based Awards.
+The options of "Percent of Tuition Charges to Pay" and "Percent of Fees to Pay" are called Charge Based Awards.
 These awards pay a percent (whole percentages only) of tuition and fee charges that are on a student's account based upon the percent indicated on the fellowship form.

 EXAMPLE:

-A Department would like to pay 100 percent of tuition and related fees for an out-of-state student.
+A department would like to pay 100 percent of tuition and related fees for an out-of-state student.
 The amount approximating the in-state portion of tuition and related fees can be charged to one account.
 The amount approximating the out-of-state portion of tuition can be charged to a second account.

 The department would review the costs for the student to enroll as an in-state student verses an out-of-state student.